japj/VPJD2024/README.md

 - capella-scan
 - converted midi files (from scanning) sometimes have issues with time signature changes

+## Thanks

+Thank you to all the participants at the Vocal Pop & Jazz Days that I got to talk about these topics during our week.
+I was not expecting such positive feedback and different perspectives on this.
+We have a great singing communitity and it is amazing to learn from others and also be able to share my experiences and knowledge to people.

 ## TODO

 - process my latest notes